CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 .. figure:: ../_static/figures/user_manual/gui_panel_placemarks_box.png
    :width: 1024px
-   :scale: 100 %
    :align: center

-   Placemarks Panel - Polygon details
+   Placemarks Panel - Box details

 The list of placemarks is currently stored as a GeoJSON entry in ``.cate/preferences.json`` in the users home directory